AdGuard VPN Review

 WireGuard is also a useful, modern and lightning-fast option, as you can see in our piece on the WireGuard protocol.

 Take NordVPN, for instance.
-It offers IKEv2 (best for mobile devices) and OpenVPN alongside its proprietary NordLynx protocol (read our NordVPN review).
-ExpressVPN takes a similar route, making IKEv2 and OpenVPN protocols available alongside its Lightway protocol (read our complete ExpressVPN review to learn more).
+It offers IKEv2 (best for mobile devices) and OpenVPN alongside its proprietary NordLynx protocol — learn about that in our NordVPN review.
+ExpressVPN takes a similar route, making IKEv2 and OpenVPN protocols available alongside its Lightway protocol; read our complete ExpressVPN review to learn more).

 AdGuard VPN also gives users the operating mode option of SOCKS5, which isn’t an encryption, but rather a proxy.
 This will change your IP address but not encrypt your connection, which defeats the purpose of a VPN.
 The only word of warning AdGuard gives is “use this mode only if you know what you’re doing,” which is vague and unhelpful for VPN newbies.